AhmetZamanis/KaggleStoreSales/ReportPart1.md

 Our main candidate for the time decomposition model is a simple linear regression, so we will focus our feature engineering towards that.

+- With linear regression, we can model and extrapolate trends and seasonality patterns, as well as adjust for one-off calendar effects.

+- Methods that can’t extrapolate outside the training values are not suitable for modeling time effects, even if they are more “advanced”.

 ### Calendar effects & weekly seasonality features

-We’ll flag the dates that influence sales considerably with dummy or ordinal features.
-These columns will take non-zero values if a certain calendar effect is present in a date, and zeroes otherwise.
+We’ll flag the dates that influence sales considerably with binary or ordinal features.
+These columns will take non-zero values if a certain calendar effect is present in a date, and zero values otherwise.

 Sales decline very sharply every year in January 1st, almost to zero.
 The sales in January 2nd then recover sharply, which is a huge relative